-In case of an emergency, dial 911 from the nearest phone: the pay phone, the Student Association phone or one of the phones in the administrative area.
-Brookline Police can be reached at (617) 730-2222 and the Brookline Fire Department can be reached at (617) 730-2260 for non-emergency calls.
+In case of an emergency, dial 911 from the nearest phone: the pay phone or one of the phones in the administrative area.
+Brookline Police can be reached at (617) 730-2222 and the Brookline

+Fire Department can be reached at (617) 730-2260 for non-emergency calls.

 Emergency exits are marked with illuminated exit signs throughout the building.
-Aside from the two main entrances, there are exits in the faculty lounge, in the hallway leading to the student lounge, in the hallway leading to the Therapy Center from the driveway, and in the basement (reached by exiting the student lounge and turning left).
-In addition, there is a fire escape exit off Classroom #3, behind the library.
+Aside from the main entrance, there are exits in the faculty lounge, in the hallway leading to the student lounge, in the hallway leading to the Therapy Center from the driveway, in Classroom #4, and in the basement storage area (reached by entering the basement through the student lounge and turning left).
+In addition, there is a fire escape exit on the second floor, through Classroom #3, behind the library.
 Please familiarize yourself with these exits.